 Addressing Muscle Imbalances

-Physical therapists identify these specific imbalances through detailed assessment and create targeted exercise programs to restore proper muscle function.
-This might involve stretching tight areas while simultaneously strengthening weak muscles, creating a balanced system that naturally supports good posture.
+This creates a mechanical problem where your spine gets pulled out of its natural alignment.
+Your body compensates by putting extra stress on structures that weren’t designed to handle those loads.
+Physical therapists identify these specific imbalances through assessment and create targeted programs to restore proper muscle function.
+They’ll stretch the tight areas while strengthening the weak ones, creating a balanced system that naturally supports good posture.

 Improving Joint Mobility

 Physical therapy for desk work back pain includes manual therapy techniques and specific mobility exercises designed to restore normal joint function.
-This improved mobility allows your spine to move more freely and reduces the mechanical stress that contributes to chronic pain.
+When your joints can move freely again, your spine experiences less mechanical stress, which reduces pain and prevents future problems.

 What to Expect During Physical Therapy Treatment